yast/yast-storage-ng/doc/boot-requirements.md

 			- **requires /boot/efi to be exactly 500 MiB large**
 		- when aiming for the minimal size
 			- **requires /boot/efi to be between 33 MiB and 500 MiB large**

+## needed partitions in a PPC64 system
+- in a non-PowerNV system (KVM/LPAR)
+	- with a partitions-based proposal
+		- if there are no PReP partitions in the target disk
+			- **requires only a PReP partition**
+		- if there is already a PReP partition in the disk
+			- **does not require any particular volume**
+	- with a LVM-based proposal
+		- if there are no PReP partitions in the target disk
+			- **requires only a PReP partition**
+		- if there is already a PReP partition in the disk
+			- **does not require any particular volume**
+	- with an encrypted proposal
+		- if there are no PReP partitions in the target disk
+			- **requires only a PReP partition**
+		- if there is already a PReP partition in the disk
+			- **does not require any particular volume**
+- in bare metal (PowerNV)
+	- with a partitions-based proposal
+		- **does not require any particular volume**
+	- with a LVM-based proposal
+		- **requires only a /boot partition**
+	- with an encrypted proposal
+		- **requires only a /boot partition**
+- when proposing a boot partition
+	- **requires /boot to be a non-encrypted ext4 partition in the booting disk**
+	- when aiming for the recommended size
+		- **requires /boot to be at least 200 MiB large**
+	- when aiming for the minimal size
+		- **requires /boot to be at least 100 MiB large**
+- when proposing a PReP partition
+	- **requires it to be a non-encrypted partition**
+	- **requires it to be bootable (ms-dos partition table)**
+	- when aiming for the recommended size
+		- **requires it to be between 1MiB and 8MiB**
+	- when aiming for the minimal size
+		- **requires it to be between 256KiB and 8MiB**

+## needed partitions in a S/390 system
+- trying to install in a zfcp disk
+	- with a partitions-based proposal
+		- **requires only a /boot/zipl partition**
+	- with a LVM-based proposal
+		- **requires only a /boot/zipl partition**
+	- with an encrypted proposal
+		- **requires only a /boot/zipl partition**
+- trying to install in a FBA DASD disk
+	- **raises an error**
+- trying to install in a (E)CKD DASD disk
+	- if the disk is formatted as LDL
+		- **raises an error**
+	- if the disk is formatted as CDL
+		- with a partitions-based proposal
+			- **requires only a /boot/zipl partition**
+		- with a LVM-based proposal
+			- **requires only a /boot/zipl partition**
+		- with an encrypted proposal
+			- **requires only a /boot/zipl partition**
+- when proposing a /boot/zipl partition
+	- **requires /boot/zipl to be ext2 with at least 100 MiB**
+	- **requires /boot/zipl to be a non-encrypted partition in the boot disk**
+	- when aiming for the recommended size
+		- **requires /boot/zipl to be at least 200 MiB large**
+	- when aiming for the minimal size
+		- **requires /boot/zipl to be at least 100 MiB large**

+## needed partitions in an aarch64 system
+- with a partitions-based proposal
+	- if there are no EFI partitions
+		- **requires only a new /boot/efi partition**
+	- if there is already an EFI partition
+		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- **requires only a new /boot/efi partition**
+		- and it is a suitable EFI partition (enough size, valid filesystem)
+			- **only requires to use the existing EFI partition**
+- with a LVM-based proposal
+	- if there are no EFI partitions
+		- **requires only a new /boot/efi partition**
+	- if there is already an EFI partition
+		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- **requires only a new /boot/efi partition**
+		- and it is a suitable EFI partition (enough size, valid filesystem)
+			- **only requires to use the existing EFI partition**
+- with an encrypted proposal
+	- if there are no EFI partitions
+		- **requires only a new /boot/efi partition**
+	- if there is already an EFI partition
+		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- **requires only a new /boot/efi partition**
+		- and it is a suitable EFI partition (enough size, valid filesystem)
+			- **only requires to use the existing EFI partition**